EvobyteDigitalBiology/r-readstore/README.md

 ## The Lean Solution for Managing FASTQ and NGS Data

-ReadStore is a platform for storing, managing, and integrating genomic data.
-It speeds up analysis and offers a simple way of managing and sharing FASTQ and NGS datasets.
+ReadStore is a platform for storing, managing, and integrating omics data.
+It speeds up analysis and offers a simple way of managing and sharing NGS omics datasets, metadata and processed data (**Pro**cessed **Data**).
 Built-in project and metadata management structures your workflows and a collaborative user interface enhances teamwork — so you can focus on generating insights.

-The integrated Webservice enables your to directly retrieve data from ReadStore via the terminal Command-Line-Interface (CLI) or Python/R SDKs.
+The integrated Webservice (API) enables your to directly retrieve data from ReadStore via the terminal [Command-Line-Interface (CLI)](https://github.com/EvobyteDigitalBiology/readstore-cli) or [Python](https://github.com/EvobyteDigitalBiology/pyreadstore) / [R](https://github.com/EvobyteDigitalBiology/r-readstore) SDKs.

 The ReadStore Basic version provides a local webserver with a simple user management.
 If you need an organization-wide deployment, advanced user and group management or cloud integration please check the ReadStore Advanced versions and reach out to info@evo-byte.com.